John Moore (British Army officer)

-Lieutenant-General Sir John Moore (13 November 1761 – 16 January 1809) was a British Army officer and politician.
+Lieutenant-General Sir John Moore (13 November 1761 – 16 January 1809) was a British Army officer and Whig politician who represented Lanark Burghs in the House of Commons of Great Britain from 1784 to 1790.
 He is known for his military training reforms and for his death at the Battle of Corunna, in which he fought a French army under Marshal Jean-de-Dieu Soult during the Peninsular War.

 Early years

 John Moore was born in Glasgow, the son of John Moore, a physician and writer, and the older brother of Admiral Sir Graham Moore.
 He attended Glasgow High School, but at the age of 11 joined his father and Douglas, the young 16-year-old 8th Duke of Hamilton (1756–1799), his father's pupil, on a Grand Tour of France, Italy and Germany.
 This included a two-year stay in Geneva, where Moore's education continued.